 On June 21, 2004, the Governmental Accounting Standards Board (GASB) released its Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions ("Statement No. 45").
 Statement No. 45 establishes standards for the measurement, recognition and display in the financial reports of state and local governments of obligations to pay OPEBs, when provided separately from a pension plan, expense or expenditures and related liabilities.
 Under Statement No. 45, governments are required to: (i) measure the costs of benefits, and recognize other post-employment benefits expenses, on the accrual basis of accounting during periods that employees are providing service; (ii) provide information about the actuarial liabilities of promised benefits associated with past service and whether, or to what extent, those benefits have been funded; and (iii) provide information useful in assessing potential demands on the employer's future cash flows.
-Statement No. 45 reporting requirements were effective for the Commonwealth in fiscal year 2008, and therefore the Commonwealth's financial statements prior to fiscal year 2008 statement do not reflect these requirements.
+Statement No. 45 reporting requirements were effective for the Commonwealth commencing with fiscal year 2008, and therefore the Commonwealth's financial statements for prior fiscal years do not reflect these requirements.

-In 2006, the Commonwealth retained the Hay Group, a national employee benefits consulting firm, to provide actuarial services for the Commonwealth in preparation for GASB Statement No. 45 implementation.
-The Hay Group collected substantial demographic, utilization and cost data and issued a preliminary actuarial valuation in February 2007 addressing the requirements of Statement No. 45.
+In 2006, the Commonwealth retained the Hay Group, a national employee benefits consulting firm, to provide actuarial services for GASB Statement No. 45 implementation.
+The Hay Group collected substantial demographic, utilization and cost data and issued a preliminary actuarial valuation in February 2007.

-In February 2008, the Hay Group updated its valuation to reflect changes made to the retiree health care plans, as well as updated claims costs and census data, and the February 2008 valuation adopted the level percentage of projected payroll amortization method.
-This updated valuation reflects the following changes (from the initial February 2007 report) to the Commonwealth's OPEB values:
+In February 2008, the Hay Group updated its actuarial valuation to reflect changes made to the retiree health care plans, as well as updated claims costs and census data; the February 2008 actuarial valuation also adopted the level percentage of projected payroll amortization method.
+This updated 2008 valuation reflects the following changes (from the initial February 2007 report) to the Commonwealth's OPEB values:

-- 1. The estimated unfunded actuarial accrued liability ("UAAL") as of June 30, 2007 decreased from \$13.778 billion to \$8.529 billion. - 2.
-The estimated annual required contribution ("ARC") for the fiscal year ended June 30, 2008 was reduced from \$1.125 billion to \$705 million.
+1. The estimated unfunded actuarial accrued liability ("UAAL") as of June 30, 2007 decreased from \$13.778 billion to \$8.529 billion.

+- 2. The estimated annual required contribution ("ARC") for the fiscal year ended June 30, 2008 was reduced from \$1.125 billion to \$705 million.
 The February 2007 valuation assumed no additional funding of the ARC beyond the "pay-as-you-go" amount for fiscal year 2008.
 The reduced ARC of \$705 million in the February 2008 valuation was fully funded with "pay-as-you-go" funds and through a transfer of advance funding to an irrevocable trust or equivalent arrangement. - 3.
 The estimated OPEB liability at June 30, 2008 decreased from \$477 million to \$0.